vedph/cadmus-doc/migration/graph/mappings.md

 - syntax: `{$...}`

-The mapping process can set some metadata, which get stored under arbitrary keys, and are available to any template in the context of its root mapping.
+The mapping process can set some simple metadata in the form of name=value string pairs.
+These get stored under arbitrary keys (even if some names are reserved), and are available to any template in the context of its root mapping.

 Metadata can be emitted by the mapping process itself, or be defined in a mapping's output under the `metadata` property.
 This is an object where each property is a metadatum with its string value.

-Currently the mapping process emits these metadata:
+Currently the mapping process emits these metadata (whose names are thus reserved):

 - `item-id`: the item ID (GUID).
 - `item-eid` (*): the EID of the item, as conventionally defined by the first matching metadatum with name = `eid` from the item's `MetadataPart`, if present.
 As this is the typical lookup mechanism, your consumer code can provide this additional metadatum by opting in via a metadata supplier.